Milestone-Proposal:Parametron, 1954

 Parametron circuit

 Parametrons are digital logic circuits that use nonlinear elements.
-So, they were applied to the realization of logic and counting circuits.
+They were applied to the realization of logic and counting circuits.
 They are characterized by high fault tolerance and low energy consumption in comparison to vacuum tubes.

 Basic Structure and Operation of Parametrons

 Parametrons are typically designed as two-terminal elements and are primarily constructed using capacitors and transformers.
 These elements transition between different "energy states," with the internal state changing in response to an external driving signal (input signal).
-Specifically, the amplitude and phase of the input signal allow the parametron to hold two stable states (0 and 1) and perform logical operations by transitioning between them.
+Specifically, the amplitude and phase of the input signals, using by majority rule in the form of analog addition, determines the parametron to hold two stable states (0 and 1) distinguished by the phase difference to external excitation frequency signal and perform logical operations by transitioning between them.

 The parametron circuit has the following characteristics: